 One of the primary objectives of our trips is to motivate participants to explore their Jewish identity through a peer educational experience of historic and contemporary Israel.

-Excerpt from Excel Summer 2014 participant, Rachel Kamenir, interning at Ernst & Young
+Excerpt from Excel Summer 2014 participant, Rachel Kamenir, who interned at Ernst & Young

 Elite summer fellowship program in Israel for college students.
 Applications are now closed.
 Read our FAQs for more information